-If space permits, then a walk-in closet or bespoke fitted closet system built around your needs is the ultimate in closet storage, offering plenty of room for all your items to have a designated place.
+For organizing clothes, if space permits, then a walk-in closet or bespoke fitted closet system built around your needs is the ultimate in closet storage, offering plenty of room for all your items to have a designated place.
 However, more storage space does not necessarily mean a more organized closet.

 Here are some simple tips you can follow to improve the functionality – and look – of your closet, no matter the size or style.